-For anyone who would argue that language isn’t a powerful tool, we have two words for you this Memorial Day:
+For anyone who would argue that language isn’t a powerful tool, we have two words for you:

-As we remember our veterans this year, we wanted to take a look at how the languages of some of our troops helped change the tides of war.
+As we salute and pay respect to our veterans, we wanted to take a look at how the languages of some of our troops helped change the tides of war.

 Although many Native American languages have been used as code in US wars—including Cherokee, Choctaw, and Meskwaki—the term Code Talkers is strongly associated with the Navajo men who were recruited by the US Marine Corps during World War II.